spondec/soletrade/README.md

 ### Docker
 Docker helps you to get started quickly without installing any dependencies on your computer other than Docker itself.
-* Install Docker Desktop and make sure it's running and ready
+* Install Docker Desktop and make sure it's running and ready.
+Then open a terminal.
    * If you're on Windows, make sure to activate WSL2 and open a WSL session:
    ```
    wsl